 Britain’s health secretary says the asymptomatic don’t need tests.
-Many experts say otherwise.
+Critics say that sends a mixed message.

 At a news conference Wednesday, British Prime Minister Boris Johnson doubled down on Hancock’s line on asymptomatic testing, but pledged 500,000 tests a day by October and the eventual expansion of testing to those without symptoms.
 He did not say how long the rule of six would remain in place.

-At least 41,600 people in Britain have lost their lives amid the health crisis, and this week the country recorded its highest infection rates since May.
+At least 41,600 people in Britain have died of covid-19, the disease caused by the coronavirus, and this week the country recorded its highest infection rates since May.
 Confirmed cases are on the rise, particularly among younger people, in the country and across Europe.

-On Monday, Jonathan Van-Tam, England’s deputy chief medical officer, said that people in the 17-21 year-old age group were “lucky” that they were less likely to fall sick or suffer from symptoms associated with the virus, but said they had the potential to be “potent spreaders” to others more at risk.
+On Monday, Jonathan Van-Tam, England’s deputy chief medical officer, said that people ages 17 to 21 were “lucky” that they were less likely to become sick or suffer from symptoms associated with the virus, but said they had the potential to be “potent spreaders” to others more at risk.

-The leader of the Labour Party, Keir Starmer, called on Johnson to address the nation’s testing problem, saying that he was aware of hundreds of families being denied access to testing and home test kits, despite having symptoms.
+Keir Starmer, the leader of the Labour Party, called on Johnson to address the nation’s testing problem, saying that he was aware of hundreds of families being denied access to testing and home test kits, despite having symptoms.

 “If they can’t get tests, the prime minister needs to take responsibility,” Starmer said.